-USF offers tuition remission, Tuition Exchange (TE) and Faculty Children Exchange Program (FACHEX) benefits.
+USF offers tuition remission, Tuition Exchange (TE), and Faculty and Staff Children Exchange Program (FACHEX) benefits.

 As part of USF’s comprehensive benefits package, eligible employees and family members can further their education, enhance their skills, and pursue career development through tuition remission.